 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.37 minutes getting to work every day.

-Salmon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Salmon doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Salmon who are college-educated is close to the national average for all communities of 21.84%: 20.86% of the adults in Salmon have a bachelor's degree or advanced degree.
+The education level of Salmon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.86% of adults 25 and older in Salmon have a college degree.

 The people who call Salmon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salmon residents report their race to be White, followed by Native American.
 Important ancestries of people in Salmon include German, Irish, English, French, and Scottish.